Elvis Movies: JAILHOUSE ROCK

 And suddenly they are rockin’ again with “Johnny B. Goode”!
 It falls apart quick, though.
 James Burton sounds so awesome on electric guitar.
 They launch it again, and it falls apart again just as Elvis begins to sing.
 I don’t know if this was the first session where Elvis is using headphones, but they seem really to bother him.

 A third attempt… will they keep going this time?
 Oh, yes they will!
 This is the version which is excerpted at the beginning of the Elvis On Tour documentary and appears in full on the Elvis On Tour: The Rehearsals CD.
-It sounds great!
-The mix on this CD is incredible!
-Credit to Matt Ross-Spang.

 Then we pick up in progress on a rehearsal of “Always On My Mind.”
 This is one of my favorite songs, specifically the version from This Is Elvis – which was recorded during this mock session.
 Though the term wasn’t in use back then, that version was a bit of a remix in that it had some 1981 overdubs, but the untampered version was later released on The Great Performances and Elvis On Tour: The Rehearsals.
-Though I still tend to gravitate towards the This Is Elvis version, I’m curious as how it will sound on this disc considering how incredible this session has sounded so far.
+I still tend to gravitate towards the This Is Elvis version.

 Elvis has started a proper version of the song now.
-It’s not the This Is Elvis take yet, but it sounds beautiful.
-It turns out to be a long false start, unfortunately.
+It’s not the This Is Elvis take yet, and it unfortunately turns out to be a long false start.
 The song begins again, but the band is not together, so it stops.

 Take 3, and it’s the one from This Is Elvis.
 It sounds good.
 I love James’ guitar part on this, rather than the steel guitar of the master version.
 This gives it more of a pop and less of a country feel.
 In the realm of lost Elvis opportunities after his death, one of the biggest is that the This Is Elvis remix version of “Always On My Mind” was not released as a single in 1981.
 Instead, Willie Nelson got the hit when he recorded and released his version in 1982.
 Nelson’s version became so popular that many people think the song originated with him.